 However, laws can be updated and certificates can expire so your business needs full visibility of documentation, compliance testing methods, reporting capabilities and a defined strategy in place to deal with instances of non-compliance.

-Approaching risk monitoring and mitigation manually is inefficient and potentially allows instances of non-compliance to fall through the gaps, completely unnoticed."
+Approaching monitoring and mitigation manually is inefficient and potentially allows instances of non-compliance to fall through the gaps, completely unnoticed."

 Using contract management software helps your business to monitor and mitigate risk through: